jaapterwoerds/recommended-sources/README.md

 # Collected resources I often refer to
-found worthhwile.
-I often refer to these sources for various reasons.
+I found the following list of resources worthhwile the re-read and - watch many times.
+I often refer friends and colleagues to these sources for various reasons.
 This repository collects and categorizes these sources together with a small explanations why they're so great.

 ## System Design